 Strategy Review and is well-placed to extend inclusive consultations with industry partners.
 He has also led business-focused research in fibre and pulp and paper and has credentials to be able to integrate this with forest and other wood product industries through the FWPA Board.
 He holds a Bachelor of Science (Pulp and Paper Engineering) from Syracuse University, New York, an MBA (International Marketing) from the University of Houston, completed advanced business leadership at GE’s US Leadership Institute and is a graduate of the Australian Institute of Company Directors.

 Mr Farmer is a graduate forester from the Australian National University and has broad experience in forest operations, marketing and management.
 He has worked in New South Wales, Tasmania, South Australia and, more recently, in Queensland.
 Mr Farmer’s experience covers native forest management as well as plantation forestry, and he has further supplemented his technical forestry skills with other aspects including policy, people and broader financial responsibilities.
-Mr Farmer is CEO of HQPlantations Pty Ltd, and also has roles with Timber Queensland and the Gottstein Trust.
+Mr Farmer is the former CEO of HQPlantations Pty Ltd, and has roles with Timber Queensland and the Gottstein Trust.
 He is a strong advocate for forestry based on sound science, finance and stewardship, and argues that forestry should be delivered to the best possible standards using the best possible knowledge.

 Mr Dadd is the Executive General Manager of Boral’s Timber Division and a Director of Allen Taylor & Co Ltd with responsibility for Boral’s wood supply management, timber milling and product distribution businesses in Hardwood, Softwood and Residues.
 He is also on the Board of Highland Pine Products and a Councillor of the Royal Agricultural Society of NSW.
 Mr Dadd has worked in Boral’s Timber business for 15 years and prior to that worked for the Boston Consulting Group and CSR’s Sugar Division.
 He has a degree in Chemical Engineering and an MBA from the London Business School.